You may not have to pay tax on all or part of the gain from the sale of your main home. This is where you live most of the time. A main home can be a:

 MY PRIMARY RESIDENCE

-I took advantage of this very exclusion on my one and only primary residence to avoid paying capital gains.
+I took advantage of this very exclusion on my first primary residence to avoid paying capital gains.

 I bought a townhouse in Alexandria, VA in Aug of 2003 for $280,000.
 I lived in it for exactly 24 months.